Open Accessibility Menu

 Skin rashes develop for a myriad of reasons.
 Sometimes, rashes occur due to exposure to heat, while other times, they signify an allergic reaction.
 Most skin rashes can be treated at home, but it’s important to know when the signs indicate it’s time to go to the emergency room.

-With six conveniently located facilities, UF Health Central Emergency & Urgent Care can diagnose and treat your skin rash.
+With conveniently located facilities in Eustis-Mt.
+Dora and Clermont, UF Health Central Emergency & Urgent Cares can diagnose and treat your skin rash.
 We are open 24 hours a day, and you don’t need an appointment.

 Heat Rash